Boston-Software-Crafters/website/conduct-staff-procedure.md

 * Removing a person from membership of relevant organizations
 * Publishing an account of the incident and (optionally) calling for the resignation of a person from their responsibilities

-If a reported person wants to appeal the decision, notify them that they may contact the Boston Python leaders <leaders@bostonpython.com>.
+If a reported person wants to appeal the decision, notify them that they may contact the Boston Software Crafters leaders <leaders@bostonsoftwarecrafters.com>??.
 Keep in mind that it is not a good idea to encourage an apology from the reported person.

 It is very important how we deal with the incident publicly.
 Our policy is to make sure that everyone aware of the initial incident is also made aware that it is not according to policy and that official action has been taken, while still respecting the privacy of individual attendees.
 When speaking to individuals (those who are aware of the incident, but were not involved with the incident) about the incident it is a good idea to keep the details out.

 Depending on the incident, the organizers or their designate may decide to make one or more public announcements.
 No one other than the organizer or someone delegated authority from the organizer should make any announcements.

 If some attendees were angered by the incident, it is best to apologize to them that the incident occurred to begin with.
-If there are residual hard feelings, suggest to them to write an email to organizers (leaders@bostonpython.com).
+If there are residual hard feelings, suggest to them to write an email to organizers (leaders@bostonsoftwarecrafters.com??).
 It will be dealt with accordingly.

 ---